removingnest109/openstream/README.md

 ## Features

 - Automatic music library scanning and ingestion
-- Web UI for managing and accessing the server
+- Web UI for listening and managing the server
 - Metadata extraction, including embedded album art
 - Metadata editor for tracks
 - REST API for tracks, albums, playlists, and artists